iot-da/iot-da.github.io/docs/Subjects/NP2/P9/index.md

     The studenst will deliver the JSON file or files that describe the nodes, and a short report describing the designed system and the developed work, highlighting the difficulties found and those additional aspects considered of interest by the students.

+    * Additional task: add to your control panel the capability of simultaneously showing data gathered from *multiple* ESP32s, and demonstrate to the professor that this data is actually gathered from multiple devices (remotely).

+    * Additional task: investigate and implement in your Control Panel the ability of communicating with a specific ESP32.
+For example, you can investigate in how to add a button that, when pressed, activates or deactivates the submission of data from a specific ESP32.